dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Sections

-The following class values in [header_attributes] have a special meaning on header levels other than 1:
+The following class values in [header attributes] have a special meaning on heading levels other than 1:

 - `section`
 - `example`